ervinb/ervinb.github.io/_posts/2021-10-19-slo-alerting-for-mortals.md

 Service level indicator (SLI).
 A measurement of a specific service metric.
 We're using SLIs and math to define an SLO.

-A 99.9% SLO per month means if 0.1% of requests fail, that's *acceptable*, and it will not cause panic around the globe.
+A 99.9% SLO per month means if 0.1% of requests fail, that's *acceptable*, and it will raise any fuss.
-That allowed error rate is also known as the *error budget*.

 ![slo-req-count](/assets/images/slo-alerting/slo-count-999.png)